 Naturally, there are a LOT of resources in this field and it can be hard to sort through them, so my suggestion is to start free and cheap.
 Don’t go investing thousands, hundreds, (or even tens) of dollars until you take advantage of some of the less expensive options out there.
 Here are four simple and free posts to get you going.
 When you’re ready to invest more?
 AWAI’s 6-figure Copywriter program is very good, but this post alone offers one of the best tips I’ve found that you can start to practice right now.

-This growing field is full of people busy trying to connect with customers, and most either aren’t strong writers or just don’t have the time to focus on putting together great site copy.
+This growing field is full of people busy trying to connect with customers and move product, but most either aren’t strong writers or just don’t have the time to focus on putting together great site copy.
 If you’re willing to learn how to create product descriptions and copy that helps to move business?
-That’s where you come in.
+That’s where you make your money.

 Earning Potential: This is where it gets tricky, because most shop owners don’t have a ton to invest upfront.
 You can probably find a way to make a bit more by focusing on established sellers with poor product descriptions and web copy, but might need to cut your teeth on projects that don’t pay as much.